On the Liouville function at polynomial arguments: Almost all polynomials

 \section{Almost all polynomials}

-We shall now prove Theorem \ref{thm_almostall}.
-The proof of part (i) is based on the Gowers uniformity of non-pretentious multiplicative functions, established by Frantzikinakis and Host \cite{fh-jams}, whereas the proof of part (ii) applies Tao's two-point logarithmic Elliott conjecture \cite{tao-chowla}.
+We shall now prove Theorem~\ref{thm_almostall}.
+The proof of part (i) is based on the Gowers uniformity of non-pretentious multiplicative functions, established by Frantzikinakis and Host~\cite{fh-jams}, whereas the proof of part (ii) applies Tao's two-point logarithmic Elliott conjecture~\cite{tao-chowla}.

-\begin{proof}[Proof of Theorem~\ref{thm_almostall}] (i) Let $N$ be a parameter tending to infinity, and let $H=H(N)$ be a function that tends to infinity slowly enough.
+\begin{proof}[Proof of Theorem~\ref{thm_almostall}] (i) Let $N$ be a parameter tending to infinity.
 By the union bound, it suffices to prove for every fixed $v$ with $v^q=1$ that $g(P(n))=v$ for some $n$ for almost all degree $d$ polynomials with positive leading coefficient and of height $\leq N$.

-Given a tuple $\bm{a}=(a_d,\ldots, a_1,a_0)\in [-N,N]^{d+1}$, let $P_{\bm{a}}(x):=a_dx^d+\cdots +a_1x+a_0$ be the corresponding polynomial.
+Given a tuple $\bm{a}=(a_d,\ldots, a_1,a_0)\in [-N,N]^{d+1}$, let $P_{\bm{a}}(x)\coloneqq a_dx^d+\cdots +a_1x+a_0$ be the corresponding polynomial.
 Let $\mathcal{E}_N$ be the set of tuples in $\bm{a}\in [-N,N]^{d+1}$ for which $g(P_{\bm{a}}(n))\neq v$ for all $n\geq 1$ (recall that we extend all multiplicative functions as even functions to the negative integers).
 Suppose for the sake of contradiction that

 for some absolute constant $\delta>0$ and for $N\in \mathcal{N}$, where $\mathcal{N}\subset \mathbb{N}$ is some infinite set.
 Let $H=H(N)$ be a function tending to infinity extremely slowly.

 Then for any $\bm{a}\in \mathcal{E}_N$ we have